hpihkala/ethwatch/ethwatch-client/README.md

 # Look ma, no RPC!

 EthWatch is a decentralized distribution network for EVM smart contract events.
-It allows apps to listen to events in a scalable and secure way, instead of polling a blockchain RPC or other centralized API.
+It allows apps to listen to events in a scalable and secure way, instead of polling a blockchain node via RPC or other centralized API.

 EthWatch is great for oracles, bridges, and other blockchain-adjacent backends, as well as DEXes, DeFi pools, and other dapp frontends that wish to improve UX by displaying chain events in realtime.